ateam-dev/react-portable/docs/pages/index.md

-## 📚 Introduction

-<video autoplay muted loop inline src="/previewify.mp4"></video>

-### 🤔 What is Previewify?
+## 🦄 What is Previewify?

+Previewify is a revolutionary tool aimed at streamlining the component library development process.
+If you've ever found yourself stuck in the time-consuming cycle of developing a component, testing it in Storybook, publishing it, installing it in an application, and then discovering it doesn't work as expected—Previewify is for you.

-Previewify is a tool specifically designed to ease the development process of component libraries by allowing developers to preview how the components would look and behave in a deployed application.
-It aims to bridge the gap between component development and its actual implementation.
+This tool allows you to preview locally developed components directly in a live, deployed application, essentially cutting out the middle steps of publishing and reinstalling.
+No more worrying about style breaks or unexpected behaviors after deployment; see your changes in the actual environment where they will be used.
+Previewify aims to accelerate your development cycle and bridge the gap between component development and its real-world implementation.

 ### 🌟 Features